San Diego Paternity Rights Attorneys

 - First of all, the court will look at what’s in the best interests of the child.

 - Second, there is a concept known as parental presumption that will supersede most other factors.

-Our San Diego paternity lawyers at Huguenor Mattis, A.P.C., have more than 35 years of experience helping both women and men obtain paternity orders.
+Our San Diego paternity lawyers at Huguenor Mattis, A.P.C., have more than four decades of experience helping both women and men obtain paternity orders.
 Contact our office today for a free initial consultation.